Czech Republic

 in this great country are now owned by international conglomerates with

-predictably dire results on the beers.
+predictably dire results on the beer.
 Thankfully there are a growing

-number of micros and brewpubs which are making some decent beer and some of the regionals are still independent and,
+number of micros and brewpubs which are making some decent beer, some of the regionals are still independent and,

 happily, general beer quality seems to be improving with a new emphasis on

 A good streetmap of Czech is available here; you don't need to use the accented characters, just stick in standard English ones and it'll find the address for you!
 It can even switch to a photo-map and display tram stops...
 To get up-to-the-minute gen about breweries, use this excellent one here or this one or the following blogs here and here.
-A bit of gen from the English language Prague Post is here.
+A bit of gen from the English language Prague Post is here, and a great report featuring almost everywhere in the country is here!

 A collection of Czech beermats from all around the country.